Identification and Cognitive Abilities Test (CogAT) Information

 CogAT Testing for Grade 2: All 2nd grade students are administered the CogAT in their classrooms.
 The Grade 2 CogAT is administered in the last week of February of each school year.

 CogAT Testing for Grades 3-4: Students in grades 3 and 4 who have previously taken the grade 2 CogAT, or are new to SRVUSD may take the CogAT.
-Grade 3 and 4 CogAT testing is generally held on a Saturday morning in mid-January.
 Parents must register their child to take the test.
-Online registration will open in September and close in October.
+Online registration for CogAT test is open from Tuesday September 1, 2015 (8:30 am) to Friday, October 16, 2015 (11:59 pm) or when space is full.
+Click here to register.

 CogAT Testing for New Students in Grades 5-7: Students in grade 5, 6, or 7 who are new to SRVUSD and have never been tested for GATE will be given an opportunity to take the CogAT.
-The test will generally be held on a Saturday morning in mid-January.
 Parents must register their child to take the test.
-Online registration will open in September and close in October.
+Online registration for CogAT test is open from Tuesday September 1, 2015 (8:30 am) to Friday, October 16, 2015 (11:59 pm) or when space is full.
+Click here to register.

 New Students in Grades 3-8 Previously Identified as Gifted in Former District: Previously identified gifted students who enter SRVUSD are considered for GATE identification as determined by the SRVUSD's GATE identification criteria.
 Parents should provide their student’s GATE identification paperwork to their school office.
 The paperwork needs to include: 1. document that certifies that the student was in a gifted program, and 2. name of assessment measure(s) and student’s scores used to qualify the student for GATE.
 Please contact Hanna Ma if you have questions.